-Bombshell Ana Cheri Flaunts Insane Physique In Tighter-Than-Skin Galaxy-Print Workout Gear
+Bombshell Ana Cheri Flaunts Insane Physique In Formfitting Galaxy-Print Workout Gear

 Milky Way Set @cheri_fit ✨????
 Ladies we are selling out of sizes quickly, please get your sets before they are gone and I start getting sad messages about restocking.
 These are limited edition loves!! ????✨????
 Get them while you can, PS check size charts before you purchase ????????????????
 Love you my Cheri Gang!!
 Have a beautiful day ???????????? #CheriFit #CheriGang #CheriGangStrong #galaxy #star #stars #milkyway #activewear #gym #fitness #fitgirl #strong #booty #workout #leggings #october

-As an extra layer, the brunette beauty sported a cropped, rust colored jacket that she wore completely open, exposing her taut midsection underneath.
-She also had a black leather backpack slung over her shoulders to carry her belongings for the excursion.
-Ana styled her long, dark hair in a half-up, half-down style, and sported a gorgeous makeup look that included a pink lip, shimmering highlighter, and red eye shadow that made her features pop.
+As an extra layer, the brunette beauty sported a cropped, rust-colored jacket that she wore completely open, exposing her taut midsection underneath.
+She also had a black leather backpack slung over her shoulder to carry her belongings for the excursion.
+Ana styled her long, dark hair in a half-up, half-down style, and sported a gorgeous makeup look that included a pink lip, shimmering highlighter, and peachy eye shadow that made her features pop.

 It wasn’t long before the newest addition to the Instagram model’s feed began getting some love from her fans.
 At the time of this writing, the sizzling snap has accumulated more than 19,000 likes after less than one hour of going live to the social media platform, and that number continues to grow by the minute.
-Dozens flocked to the comments section as well to shower her with compliments not only for the new pieces in her clothing line, but also for her latest jaw-dropping display.
+Dozens flocked to the comments section as well to shower her with compliments, not only for the new pieces in her clothing line, but also for her latest jaw-dropping display.

 View this post on Instagram